BCCDC-PHL/16s-nf/README.md

 ...though if the `--no_db_metadata` flag is used when running the pipeline, the last three fields will be omitted.

+The `_blast_best_bitscore.csv` file will only include one entry per species if there are multiple matches from the same species with equally-good bitscores.

 The `seq_qc.csv` file has the following headers:

 ```